 Your SMSF trust deed

-An updated SMSF trust deed is essential for a successful estate plan.
+An up-to-date SMSF trust deed is essential for a successful estate plan.
 The trust deed needs to be regularly revised to cope with all recent and forthcoming legislative changes.

 A good trust deed should give trustees the power to achieve your estate planning goals, such the ability to pay an income stream to your beneficiaries.
 Creating a bespoke trust deed can allow you to include clauses limiting death benefit distributions, control and beneficiaries.